ap--/python-seabreeze/README.md

          6.53090172e+02,   6.35011552e+02,   6.71168793e+02])
 ```

-To use the pyseabreeze backend simply run this before importing `seabreeze.spectrometers`.
+To use the pyseabreeze backend (requires `pyusb`) simply run this before importing `seabreeze.spectrometers`.

 ```python
 >>> import seabreeze